yskix/FakeNewsDetection/README.md

       $ pip install -r requirements.txt

-2. some required commands
+2. some required commands - after executing this command keep it running

       $ bert-serving-start -model_dir wwm_uncased_L-24_H-1024_A-16/ -num_worker=1

-3. Test with following commands
+3. Test with following commands in a new terminal

       $ python final.py "COVID 19 has a new vaccine"